 The next morning, quite distraught, I called my managers but did not relay the instructions.
 They were on top of it anyway.
 They understood their jobs.
 Instead we just talked of the loss we felt.
 Many of us had our jobs because of how inspired we were seeing Lennon and the other Beatles on those cold winter nights nearly 17 years before on Ed Sullivan.
 We spent hours that day discussing John Lennon’s profound impact.

 Paul Simon’s ’83 recording, “The Late Great Johnny Ace,” recalls the dark mood of 12-08-80 and the days that followed.
 The music is sad and alluring.
-Simon’s story is a coming of age tale.
+Simon’s story is a coming-of-age tale.
 He sings of a young boy’s sadness over the death of R&B singer Johnny Ace.
 The boy had never been “such a Johnny Ace fan” but he “felt bad all the same.”
 Absorbing the grief felt by others, the boy orders a picture of Johnny Ace.
-Exhibiting a boy’s sense of wonder common for 1954, Simon sings of how the picture “came all the way from Texas.”
+Expressing the boy’s sense of wonder, reflective of life’s pace in 1954, Simon tells us the picture “came all the way from Texas.”